Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Sorcery/Core Abilities.md

 ### Rank 1: Arcane Combatant

 - **Spellcasting**: Gain the ability to cast spells.
 Your spellcasting attribute is [INT].
 Refer to the spellcasting rules.
+Also, gain access to two spells from the sorcery duality.
 - **Arcane Weapon**: As a free action ▷, you can infuse your weapon with arcane energy for 1 minute.
 While infused, your weapon attacks deal an additional 1d4 arcane damage.

 #### Rank 2A: Arcane Blade